19 May EVV Start Date Extensions

 After being introduced, the bills were referred to the Senate Committee on Finance and the House Committee on Energy and Commerce, where they will begin the process of debate and confirmation or rejection.

 Update: Even prior to the COVID-19 pandemic in the U.S, many states like Florida, Pennsylvania, and others had already requested reasonable accommodation extensions to delay EVV implementation of EVV.
-The process of identifying a state-approved EVV system, setting up a vetting process to determine other approved EVV vendors, and the logistics of implementation at the state and agency level, have been complicated even further by the Coronavirus crippling state schedules and closing administrative buildings.
+The process of identifying a state-approved EVV software system, setting up a vetting process to determine other approved EVV software vendors, and the logistics of implementation at the state and agency level, have been complicated even further by the Coronavirus crippling state schedules and closing administrative buildings.
 For more information on what is happening in the various states with EVV, read our EVV section of the Alora Home Health blog.

 The Alora Home Health Blog